Cubitect/cubiomes/README.md

 int main()
 {
-    // First initialize the global biome table.
-This sets up properties such as
-    // the category and temperature of each biome. initBiomes();

     // Initialize a stack of biome layers that reflects the biome generation of
     // Minecraft 1.16
     LayerStack g;